UntitledModGame/UntitledModGame.github.io/almost_done_cooking/genre_mapping.md

     - Eg. You die in a roguelike
 - Abstract progression:
     - Progression is not well-defined, or is defined by the player
-    - Eg. building a house in minecraft.
+    - Eg. building a base in minecraft.

 I believe that these 3 progression types, (when combined,) can be used to define the progression system in ALL games.